gera2ld/gulp-assets-injector/README.md

   `options` is an object with following properties:

-  * link: *Boolean*
+  * link: *Any*

     Whether the assets should be injected as a link.
 If set to false, the content will be injected into HTML directly.
 Default as `true`.

+    If set to a function, the injected link URL will be determined by the function, the parameters are `path/to/HTML` and `path/to/asset`.

   * filter: *Function*

     A function to decide whether an asset file should be injected into the current HTML.
-The parameters are the path of current HTML and the path of asset file.
+The parameters are `path/to/HTML` and `path/to/asset`.

     If not provided, all assets within the same directory as the current HTML will be injected.